Name Pronunciation - Brideau: 'BREE-doe'

 LISA BRIDEAU was born and raised in Nova Scotia, Canada in the unceded territory of the Mi’kmaw People.
 Her writing is inspired by the ridiculous quantities of science fiction she read during her formative years with a crust of CanLit layered on top.

-She has a B.Eng in Aerospace Engineering from Carleton University and an M.Sc in Urban Planning from the University of British Columbia and currently works as a sustainability specialist.
+She has a Bachelor degree in Aerospace Engineering from Carleton University and a Master of Science in Urban Planning from the University of British Columbia and currently works as a sustainability specialist.
 When she takes breaks from trying to mitigate catastrophic climate change, she likes to write speculative fiction or practice her waltz.
 She lives in Vancouver, BC (the unceded territory of the Musqueam, Squamish, and Tsleil-Waututh peoples) with her partner and their herd of cats.
 She is most likely cuddling a cat right now.

 I’m a writer, a sustainability policy nerd, a former aerospace engineer, and a few other things.

 A bit of history, including a detour into space

 It was a shock to most people when, at 18, I told them what I was going away to Carleton University to study.
 They expected journalism.
 The correct answer was aerospace engineering.
 I went off to Ottawa, got that degree, and then went to work on space stuff.

 After a few years of working on NASA contracts (and writing on weekends), I headed to Vancouver, British Columbia, which was supposed to be just a temporary stopping point for more school.
 I got a graduate degree in something more earth-bound (urban planning) and settled into work and writing again.